Course navigation

 2. Filter findings by severity.

-💡 Tip: Keep argument syntax simple.
-If you find yourself designing more than three arguments, consider splitting the skill into two focused skills instead — skills with fewer arguments are easier to invoke correctly and easier to test.
+Keep argument syntax simple.
+If you need more than three arguments, consider splitting the skill into two focused skills — fewer arguments are easier to invoke and test.

 What's Next